 - The benefits to the local area and/or specified community must be clearly defined and legally protected in perpetuity.

-Community led housing is a sector within the housing profession that is gaining increased profile, in part, from the housing affordability issues and the lack of diversity within the mainstream delivery of housing.
+Community led housing is a sector with the housing profession that is gaining increased profile, in part, from the housing affordability issues and the lack of diversity with the mainstream delivery of housing.
 Often it is considered to be a means of delivering affordable housing for the community.
-However it is not exclusively about delivering affordable housing as defined in the National Planning Policy Framework.
+However, it is not exclusively about delivering affordable housing as defined in the National Planning Policy Framework.